-- 1. Fixed Carryforward Rate: A fixed carryforward rate is based on an estimate of the costs that will be incurred during the period for which the rate applies.
-When the actual costs for such periods have been determined, an adjustment will be made to the rate for future periods, if necessary, to compensate for the difference between the costs used to establish the fixed rate and the actual costs. - 2.
-Provisional/Final Rates: Within six (6) months after year end, a final indirect cost rate proposal must be submitted based on actual costs.
+- Fixed Carryforward Rate: The fixed carryforward rate is based on an estimate of the costs that will be incurred during the period for which the rate applies.
+When the actual costs for such period have been determined, an adjustment will be made to the rate for a future period, if necessary, to compensate for the difference between the costs used to establish the fixed rate and the actual costs. - 2.
+Provisional/Final Rate: Within six (6) months after year end, a final indirect cost rate proposal must be submitted based on actual costs.
 Billings and charges to contracts and grants must be adjusted if the final rate varies from the provisional rate.
 If the final rate is greater than the provisional rate and there are no funds available to cover the additional indirect costs, the organization may not recover all indirect costs.
 Conversely, if the final rate is less than the provisional rate, the organization will be required to pay back the difference to the funding agency. - 3.
 Predetermined Rate: A predetermined rate is an indirect cost rate applicable to a specified current or future period, usually the organization's fiscal year.
 The rate is based on an estimate of the costs to be incurred during the period.
-A predetermined rate is not subject to adjustment.
-(Because of legal constraints, predetermined rates are not permitted for Federal contracts; they may, however, be used for grants or cooperative agreements.) - E. Rate Extension: Only final and predetermined rates may be eligible for consideration of rate extensions.
+A predetermined rate is not subject to adjustment. - E. Rate Extension: Only final and predetermined rates may be eligible for consideration of rate extensions.
 Requests for rate extensions of a current rate will be reviewed on a case-by-case basis.
 If an extension is granted, the non-Federal entity may not request a rate review until the extension period ends.
 In the last year of a rate extension period, the non-Federal entity must submit a new rate proposal for the next fiscal period. - F. Agency Notification: Copies of this document may be provided to other federal offices as a means of notifying them of the agreement contained herein. - G. Record Keeping: Organizations must maintain accounting records that demonstrate that each type of cost has been treated consistently either as a direct cost or an indirect cost.
 Records pertaining to the costs of program administration, such as salaries, travel, and related costs, should be kept on an annual basis. - H. Reimbursement Ceilings: Grantee/contractor program agreements providing for ceilings on indirect cost rates or reimbursement amounts are subject to the ceilings stipulated in the contract or grant agreements.
-If the ceiling rate is higher than the negotiated rates in Section I of this agreement, the negotiated rates will be used to determine the maximum allowable indirect cost. - I. Use of Other Rates: If any federal programs are reimbursing indirect costs to this grantee/contractor by a measure other than the approved rate(s) in this agreement, the grantee/contractor should credit such costs to the affected programs, and the approved rate(s) should be used to identify the maximum amount of indirect cost allocable to these programs. - J. Central Service Costs: If the proposed central service cost allocation plan for the same period has not been approved by that time, the indirect cost proposal may be prepared including an amount for central services that is based on the latest federally-approved central service cost allocation plan.
-The difference between these central service amounts and the amounts ultimately approved will be compensated for by an adjustment in a subsequent period.
+If the ceiling rate is higher than the negotiated rate in Section I of this agreement, the negotiated rate will be used to determine the maximum allowable indirect cost. - I. Use of Other Rates: If any federal programs are reimbursing indirect costs to this grantee/contractor by a measure other than the approved rate(s) in this agreement, the grantee/contractor should credit such costs to the affected programs, and the approved rate(s) should be used to identify the maximum amount of indirect cost allocable to these programs.